 A great opportunity for business owners, those aspiring and career people to meet and have maximum contacts in minimum time.
-All welcome.
+Guys 'n' Gals - all welcome.

 The Glades, High Street, Bromley, BR1 1DN